TritonDataCenter/sdc-docker/docs/divergence.md

  * --add-host which is unsupported (host-to-IP mapping)
  * --cap-add and --cap-drop which are unsupported (Linux capabilities)
+ * --cpu-shares which is unsupported: see 'SDC packages' section above
  * --cpuset which is unsupported (controls which CPUs to run on)
  * --device which is unsupported (mounts host device into container)
  * --dns and --dns-search which are unimplemented (control DNS in the container)